perfanalytics/pose2sim/README.md

   - **Calculate extrinsic parameters:**

-    > *N.B.:* _Extrinsic parameters:_ camera placement in space (position and orientation), need to be calculated every time a camera is moved
+    > *N.B.:* _Extrinsic parameters:_ camera placement in space (position and orientation), need to be calculated every time a camera is moved.
+Can be calculated from a board, or from points in the scene with known coordinates.

     - Create a folder for each camera in your `calibration\extrinsics` folder.
     - Once your cameras are in place, shortly film a board laid on the floor or the raw scene \